-The Department’s BA curriculum is designed not only to provide you with extensive academic knowledge and understanding, but also to cultivate other skills designed expressly to enhance employability and aid professional career development.
+The Department’s curriculum is designed not only to provide you with extensive academic knowledge and understanding, but also to cultivate other skills designed expressly to enhance employability and aid professional career development.

 These skills include the following key areas: